Skip to main content

 Communicating with Families & Staff

-Clear communication is key when wrapping up the year, both for families and staff.
-Your program’s feed is a great tool for sharing end-of-year updates with your community.
-Consider using it to post newsletters or announcements to families with reminders about accessing tax statements, resolving outstanding balances, and staying informed about any schedule changes or policy updates for the new year.
-Additionally, the Feed is useful for communicating directly with staff—whether you’re distributing payroll paperwork, sharing schedule updates, or offering year-end acknowledgments and gratitude.
-Proactively using the Feed helps ensure everyone is aligned and prepared as you move into the new year.
+Clear communication is essential when closing out the year, both for families and staff.
+Your program’s feed is an excellent tool for sharing end-of-year updates with your community.
+Use it to post newsletters or announcements for families, reminding them about accessing tax statements, resolving outstanding balances, and staying informed about any schedule changes or policy updates for the new year.